Running A Business

 Taking this collaborative approach allows you to cover two goals at once: announcing to patients that you will offer telehealth and gleaning key insights for how to best implement it.

-2. Get your staff in the game: You should also seek various perspectives from your staff.
-First, they’ll have valuable ideas to consider for the implementation.
 For example, your front-desk employees might anticipate possible issues with patient scheduling that you simply wouldn’t think of on your own.
 The bonus of enlisting your team in the process: they’ll be more likely to support the telehealth initiative because they were involved from the onset.

 3. Hone your plan: Armed with insights from your patients and staff, you’ll be able to create a plan for how your practice will handle this telehealth component.
-Will you make the technology a centerpiece of the practice, or will it be more of a backup option when emergencies or scheduling difficulties arise?
-Will you only use telehealth for follow-up appointments, or could new patients have initial consultations that way?

-By outlining how you want to use telehealth and what you hope to accomplish, you’ll have a roadmap that will help you to navigate obstacles and reach your goals.
+By outlining how you want to use telehealth and what you hope to accomplish, you’ll have a roadmap that will help you navigate obstacles and reach your goals.

 “Small practices and solo providers have to think carefully about virtual care, considering that they generally lack the resources to experiment and the overhead to survive a failed project,” says healthcare technology expert Eric Wicklund.
 “They should not look to replicate the programs in operation at large hospitals and health systems; rather, they should look at their own patient populations, pick a service that can be easily moved online (such as non-acute primary care, follow-up visits or chronic care management), and match the technology to the service.”

-The best telehealth software can operate even with weak internet connections.
+• The best telehealth software can operate even with weak internet connections.
 This criterion is essential: you don’t want to compromise the quality of a consultation if you run into connectivity issues.

-Lastly, make sure you can add your practice’s branding elements to the telemedicine software.
+• Make sure you can add your practice’s branding elements to the telemedicine software.
 By customizing the look of the system, you’ll create a more consistent experience for your patients and continue to build brand equity with them.

 Your marketing efforts can utilize many different approaches.
 Perhaps you start by adding a new banner on your website that prominently announces your telehealth service.
 You could also add an FAQ section to address any questions or concerns your patients might have, then link to answers directly from the web banner.